Case Details

 What Were the Facts of This Case?

-The underlying dispute concerned a tenancy arrangement for commercial premises at 82 Dunlop Street.
-The claimant, La Comida Buds Bar & Bistro Pte Ltd, commenced an action by way of HC/OC 166 of 2023.
-In its statement of claim, the claimant alleged that it signed a tenancy agreement on 20 December 2021 with a named individual, Sia Chiaw Hui.
-The premises leased were stated to be 82 Dunlop Street, which was also said to be the registered address of the defendant, Layan Management Pte Ltd.
+The underlying dispute arose from a tenancy arrangement for premises at 82 Dunlop Street.
+The claimant, La Comida Buds Bar & Bistro Pte Ltd, commenced proceedings by way of HC/OC 166/2023.
+In its statement of claim, the claimant alleged that it signed a tenancy agreement on 20 December 2021 with an individual, Sia Chiaw Hui.
+The premises leased was stated to be 82 Dunlop Street, which was also the registered address of the defendant, Layan Management Pte Ltd.

 What Were the Key Legal Issues?